-Written Policies and Procedures Agreed-Upon Procedure Results Managements' Response Obtain and inspect the entity's written policies and procedures and observe that they address each of the following categories and subcategories.
-Budgeting Purchasing Disbursements Receipts Payroll/Personnel Contracting Credit Cards Travel and expense reimbursements Ethics Debt Service Disaster Recovery / Business Continuity Sexual Harassment The Entity has written procedures regarding the following functions, including all specified components: Budgeting Purchasing Disbursements Receipts Payroll/Personnel Contracting Credit Cards Travel and Expense Reimbursements Ethics Disaster Recovery/Business Continuity Sexual Harassment The following functions are not applicable to the Entity or to the Entity Type: Debt Service The results did not include findings or criticism.
+Written Policies and Procedures Agreed-Upon Procedure Results Managements' Response 1 Obtain and inspect the entity's written policies and procedures and observe that they address each of the following categories and subcategories.
+Budgeting Purchasing Disbursements Receipts Payroll/Personnel Contracting Credit Cards Travel and expense reimbursements Ethics Debt Service Disaster Recovery / Business Continuity Sexual Harassment The Clerk of Court has written procedures regarding the following functions, including all specified components: The critic results findings or Debt Service

-Board (or Finance Committee) Agreed-Upon Procedure Results Managements' Response 2 Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and: activities were not applicable because the The results did not include findings or criticism. a) Observe that the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document.
-See Comments Above The results did not include findings or criticism. b) For those entities reporting on the governmental accounting model, observe that the minutes referenced or included monthly budget-to-actual comparisons on the general fund and major special revenue funds, as well as monthly financial statements (or budget-to-actual comparisons, if budgeted) for major proprietary funds.
+Board (or Finance Committee) Agreed-Upon Procedure Results Ma nageı ments s' Respoi nse 2 Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and: The Rapides Parish Clerk of Court is not required to have any meetings in accordance with its enabling legislation.
+The only meeting required involves the adoption of the operating budget, in which a meeting is held open to the public in accordance with the state's Budget Law.
+The Clerk monitors budget-to-actual financial information, has no existing deficit, and monitors non-budgetary financial information to gauge the fiscal strength of the office.
+The critic did not include findings or a) Observe that the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document.
+See Comments Above The critic did not include findings or b) For those entities reporting on the governmental accounting model, observe that the minutes referenced or included monthly budget-to-actual comparisons on the general fund and major special revenue funds, as well as monthly financial statements (or budget-to-actual comparisons, if budgeted) for major proprietary funds.
 Alternately, for those entities reporting on the non-profit accounting model, observe that the minutes referenced or included financial activity relating to public funds if those public funds comprised more than 10% of the entity's collections during the fiscal period.
-See Comments Above The results did not include findings or criticism.
+See Comments Above The critic did not include findings or

 Board (or Finance Committee) Agreed-Upon Procedure Results Managements' Response c) For governmental entities, obtain the prior year audit report and observe the unrestricted fund balance in the general fund.
 If the general fund had a negative ending unrestricted fund balance in the prior year audit report, observe that the minutes for at least one meeting during the fiscal period referenced or included a formal plan to eliminate the negative unrestricted fund balance in the general fund.
-See Comments Above The results did not include findings or criticism
+See Comments Above The results did not include findings or criticism. d) Observe whether the board/finance committee received written updates of the progress of resolving audit finding(s), according to management's corrective action plan at each meeting until the findings are considered fully resolved.
+See Comments Above The results did not include findings or criticism.